 Respondents have the right to appeal any decision arising out of a Complaint process.

-Appeals by Respondents that are students may be directed to the President, and must be received by the President within 30 days of receiving the decision of the Dean of Student Life.
+Appeals by Respondents that are students may be directed to the President and must be received by the President within 30 days of receiving the decision of the VP of Student Life and Campus Operations.
 The decision of the President is considered final.

 Appeals by Respondents that are employees may file a workplace grievance in writing within 30 days of receiving the decision of the relevant Vice President.
 Please consult the Employee Handbook for the procedures regarding a workplace grievance.